 Along the same lines, the Administration very shortly will be sending to the Congress a bill to modernize regulations pertaining to the interstate motor carrier industry.
-The Executive Branch has been hard at work preparing this legislation in the face of increasing criticisms of Interstate Commerce Commission regulatory practices which safele carrier competition, and which annecessarily constrain efficient use of our transport and energy resources in interstate commerce.

-with which you are concerned, the Administration legislation will propose to reduce the extent of the ICC's discretionary powers in such cases.
-Our approach is to place greater reliance on market-place competition to determine carriers' traffic patterns, and, simultaneously, through this approach to simplify remaining regulatory procedures to eliminate the high costs in place - for individual carriers as well as for shippers, consumers, and our economy at large - in lengthy litigation.
+The Executive Branch has been hard at work preparing this legislation in the face of increasing criticisms of Interstate Commerce Commission regulatory practices which shill commerce competition, and which unnecessarily constrain efficient use of our transport and energy resources in interstate commerce.
+In regard to the specific case of H. E. Brinkerhoff & Sons, with which you are concerned, the Administration legislation will propose to reduce the extent of the ICC's discretionary powers in such cases.
+Our approach is to place greater reliance on marketplace competition to determine carriers' traffic patterns, and, simultaneously, through this approach to simplify remaining regulatory procedures to eliminate the high costs in the for individual carriers as well as for shippers, consumers, and our economy at large.
+In lengthy litigation.
 We particularly will recommend that the ICC be required to take all necessary steps, within one year of enactment of the legislation, to remove route restrictions causing circuitous and wasteful use of motor carrier equipment.